Caerbannog/hexabot/README.md

 The controller board is built in [KiCad](http://www.kicad-pcb.org/) around a [dsPIC33EP256MU806](https://www.microchip.com/products/dsPIC33EP256MU806) (QFN, motor control, USB).
-You can control it from your development machine or an embedded Linux like the Raspberry Pi.
+You can control it from your development machine or an embedded Linux like the Raspberry Pi (raspbian jessie recommended).

 Controller PCB
 --------------